 Implementation of Resolution 86 (Rev. Marrakesh, 2002) of the Plenipotentiary Conference

-The World Radiocommunication Conference (Geneva, 2007),
+The World Radiocommunication Conference (Sharm el-Sheikh, 2007),

 considering

 a) that the Plenipotentiary Conference (Marrakesh, 2002) discussed the application of Resolution 86 (Minneapolis, 1998) and decided to request WRC-03 to determine the scope and criteria to be used by future world radiocommunication conferences (WRCs) in the application of Resolution 86 (Rev. Marrakesh, 2002);